unikraft/loupe/README.md

 > Loupe guides and boosts OS developers as they build compatibility layers, prioritizing which features to implement in order to quickly support many applications as early as possible.
 We apply our methodology to 100+ applications and several OSes currently under development, demonstrating high engineering effort savings vs. existing approaches: for example, for the 62 applications supported by the OSv kernel, we show that using Loupe, would have required implementing only 37 system calls vs. 92 for the non-systematic process followed by OSv developers.
 >
 > We further study our measurements and extract several novel key insights.
 Overall, we show that the burden of building compatibility layers is significantly less than what previous works suggest: in some cases, only as few as 20% of system calls reported by static analysis, and 50% of those reported by naive dynamic analysis need an implementation for an application to successfully run standard benchmarks.

-### Loupe is not your regular strace!

-- Loupe supports stubbing/faking analysis (Loupe is not a *passive* observer)
-- Loupe goes beyond system call granularity
-- Loupe supports replication to obtain results stable across runs
-- Loupe offers an infrastructure for reproducibility and sharing of results

 ## 0. Table of Contents & Links